 31.2.1 When a public entity listed in Schedule 3 of the Act intends to open a new bank account, the National Treasury must approve of the bank.
-For purposes of section 7(2)(a) of the Act, existing banking arrangements can be regarded as approved by the National Treasury, but the accounting authority must submit a list of all such banking accounts by 31 May 2001.
+For purposes of section 7(2)(a) of the Act, existing banking arrangements can be regarded as approved by the National Treasury, but the accounting authority must, by 31 May of each year, submit to the National Treasury, a list of all such banking accounts of the public entity [by 31 May 2001].

-- When going to tender, and if the National Treasury has not proposed a bank, the public entity must take into account - (a) that the bank is registered with the South African Registrar of Banks; - (b) that the bank is a member or sponsored by a member of the Payments Association of South Africa; - (c) the bank's contracting with persons, or categories of persons historically disadvantaged by unfair discrimination on the basis of race, gender or disability; - (d) the cost effectiveness; and - (e) the ability of the bank to provide the required services which through adequate systems, infrastructure and branch networks. - 31.2.3 The adjudication and awarding of tenders must be done in accordance with the public entity's own internal tendering procedures. - 31.2.4 Only the accounting authority or the person to whom such authorisation has been delegated may open a bank account.
+- 31.2.2 When going to tender, and if the National Treasury has not proposed a bank, the public entity must take into account - (a) that the bank is registered with the South African Registrar of Banks; - (b) that the bank is a member or sponsored by a member of the Payments As sociation of South Africa; - (c) the bank's contracting with persons, or categories of persons historically disadvantaged by unfair discrimination on the basis of race, gender or disability; - (d) the cost effectiveness; and - (e) the ability of the bank to provide the required services which through adequate systems, infrastructure and branch networks. - 31.2.3 The adjudication and awarding of tenders must be done in accordance with the public entity's own internal tendering procedures. - 31.2.4 Only the accounting authority or the person to whom such authorisation has been delegated may open a bank account.